cliarie/countingcomments/README.md

 ## Notes

+### What exactly is counted?

+I filter out certain types of messages that show up in the comment box.
+Everything is a "comment" to this program unless:

+1) It is a suggestion (Add, Delete, etc. )

+2) It is Resolved and NOT Re-opened.

+I filter out certain replies that show up in the comment box.
+Everything is a "reply" to this program unless:

+1) It is a comment (obviously)

+2) It is a reply to a suggestion.

+3) It is a reply to something Resolved and NOT Re-opened.

+4) The act of resolving or re-opening is not a reply, even if the comment is eventually Re-opened.

+### On multiple options

 Only option will be run at a time, and if multiple are entered only the first will be considered.
 So, for example, the command

 `python runner.py --file mcdonald.txt --stats --verbose newfile`